Taran-0107/assembler-CO-project-IIITD-/README.md

 classifying the intructions into type A,B,C,D,E or F and then calling the funtion assembler_to_binary

 errors in the code are checked throughout each of the steps mentioned above, in both the iterations and inside the function

+lastly, if no errors are found the assembly code is written to the output file and a message is printed on the terminal, in case errors are found, the error which is detected first is wriiten to the output file and an exception is raised in console

+Group Members
+Tejas
+Tarandeep
+Sweta
+Tanmay

+Contributions
+Tejas:
+Made a function to write the output and the error into text files and also to track the line number.
+Tarandeep:
+Made a function to convert instructions to machine code (binary digits).
+Sweta:
+Made a function for error handling.
+Tanmay:
+Made a function to take input and classify it.
+Overall, the group members worked together effectively to create a functional assembler.
+Each member made a significant contribution to the project, and their work was essential to the success of the project.

+Here are some additional details about each member's contribution:

+Tejas: Tejas' function to write the output and the error into text files and also to track the line number was essential for debugging the assembler.
+This function allowed the group to easily identify and fix errors in the assembler's code.
+Tarandeep: Tarandeep's function to convert instructions to machine code (binary digits) was essential for the assembler to be able to run on a computer.
+This function allowed the group to translate the assembler's code into a format that the computer could understand.
+Sweta: Sweta's function for error handling was essential for ensuring that the assembler could run without crashing.
+This function allowed the group to catch and handle errors that occurred during the execution of the assembler's code.
+Tanmay: Tanmay's function to take input and classify it was essential for the assembler to be able to be used to create different types of programs.
+This function allowed the group to create a versatile assembler that could be used for a variety of tasks.
+The group members worked together effectively to create a functional assembler.
+Each member made a significant contribution to the project, and their work was essential to the success of the project.